lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 They might also act on information, by performing some physical action, including displaying it.
-Constrained devices may work under severe resource constraints such as limited battery and computing power, little memory, and insufficient wireless bandwidth and ability to communicate; these constraints often exacerbate each other.
+Constrained devices may work under severe resource constraints such as limited electrical and computing power, little memory, and insufficient wireless bandwidth and ability to communicate; these constraints often exacerbate each other.
 Other entities on the network, e.g., a base station or controlling